prajyotkcsu/find-near-me/README.md

 ## Project motivation

-This project helps me query restaurants that serve a particular cuisine.
-I'm relying on Elasticsearch's ability to index documents and return documents that matches a criteria.
+This project is driven by the objective of seamlessly querying and retrieving information about restaurants that cater to specific culinary preferences. <br>
+Utilizing Elasticsearch's indexing power, the system efficiently organizes and retrieves relevant information based on specific criteria.
 ## Features:

 #### Type something like